tonsky/rum/README.md

 ### Defining a component

-Use `rum.core/defc` (short of “define component”) to define a function that returns component markup:
+Use `rum.core/defc` (short for “define component”) to define a function that returns component markup:

 ```clojure
 (require [rum.core :as rum])